310 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 306 Beacon to the east and 312 Beacon to the west.

-By 1933, 310 Beacon was the home of Mrs. Mary Anna (Sullivan) Flanagan, the widow of stockbroker Joseph Francis Flanagan.
-She had lived in Brookline in 1930.
-She is shown as the owner of 310 Beacon on the 1938 Bromley map.
+On August 15, 1933, 310 Beacon was acquired from Joshua Richmond’s estate by Mary Anna (Sullivan) Flanagan, the widow of stockbroker Joseph Francis Flanagan.
+She previously had lived in Brookline.

 In September of 1933, she applied for (and subsequently received) permission to convert the stable at the rear of the property into a garage.

-Mary Flanagan continued to live there until about 1944.
+Mary Flanagan continued to live at 310 Beacon until about 1944.
 Her son, Austin Gerard Flanagan, lived with her.

-In March of 1994, Thomas Twomey (successor trustee of the 310 Beacon Street Realty Trust) applied for (and subsequently received) permission to construct a penthouse of approximately 36 feet by 38 feet, designed by Ahearn-Schopfer, architects.
+In March of 1994, Thomas Twomey applied for (and subsequently received) permission to construct a penthouse of approximately 36 feet by 38 feet, designed by Ahearn-Schopfer, architects.
 From subsequent letters from the Back Bay Architectural Commission, it appears that this penthouse was either not approved by the commission or was built in a manner different than that approved by the Commission.

-In September of 2006, 310 Beacon Street, LLC, successor to Overland Beacon LLC, applied for (and subsequently received) permission to remodel the property and reduce the number of units from nine to four.
+In September of 2006, 310 Beacon Street LLC applied for (and subsequently received) permission to remodel the property and reduce the number of units from nine to four.
 It also received permission to expand the garage at the rear to extend across the entire width of the property.
 As part of the remodeling, the owner agreed to remove and replace the existing penthouse.
 The Back Bay Architectural Commission’s Certificate of Appropriateness notes that the applicant will remove the “non-conforming penthouse addition constructed by a previous owner and cited in violation by the commission and the Inspectional Services Department” and replace it with a penthouse “to be lower in height, smaller in footprint, rotated against the higher party wall of the adjoining building to the east, and appropriate in design and materials…”.

 308 Beacon (Demolished)